ManivardhanReddyB/the-rise-of-the-procurement-systems-operator/README.md

 This publication represents independent research and does not reflect the views of any employer, client, vendor, or organisation.

-Industry statistics and external information referenced in the report originate from publicly available research and representative industry sources.
+Industry statistics and external information referenced throughout the report originate from publicly available research and representative industry sources.